-(Dis)embody, 2014 is a work that was made during my participation in the Contemporary Art Gallery, Vancouver Dance intensive with Brendan Fernades and Justine Chambers.
-The intensive concluded with the exhibition curated by the Contemporary Art Gallery, 600 Campbell, at the Russian Hall in Vancouver, BC.
+(Dis)embody, 2014 is a work that was made during my participation in the Contemporary Art Gallery Dance intensive with Brendan Fernades and Justine Chambers.
+The intensive concluded with the exhibition 600 Campbell curated by Shaun Dacey at the Russian Hall, Vancouver, BC.

 (Dis)embody, is a text/dance piece that consisted of a plinth, 110 ink-jet prints, and a 110 piece puzzle.
 The plinth was located in the middle of the auditorium of the Hall with the layerd puzzle and ink-jet print texts on top.
 Throughout the duration of the opening a group of dancers from the intensive created a 6 hour choreographed work of the chairs originally found in the auditorium.
-Throughout this 6 hour durational performance the dancers negotiated space around my “body” that was represented by the plinth.
+Throughout this 6 hour durational performance the dancers negotiated space around my ” insitutional body” that was represented by the plinth.
 This was my dance with them.
 My dance with the audience was the invitation for them to take a ink jet print on transparent vellum with them.
 The prints represented my liberated body through the act of writting.
-As each print was taken the puzzle underneath was slowly being revealed with each print taken.
+As each print was taken a puzzle underneath was slowly being revealed with each print taken.
 Thank you Justine Chambers for your honest and generous mentorship during the development of this work.